Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-09-25: Add test cases for word and sentence tokenization
 - 2023-09-25: Add basic transliteration mappings for common consonants
 - 2023-09-26: Add basic transliteration mappings for common consonants
+- 2023-09-26: Update Amharic stopword list with 10 new words